 Swap Ibiza for the Costa del Sol

 Same country.
 Different price tag.
-Ibiza’s bustling with hundreds and thousands of tourists every summer, but its renowned popularity bumps the cost of almost everything right up.
+The party island of Ibiza attracts hundreds and thousands of tourists every summer.
+But, its renowned popularity bumps the cost of almost everything right up, particularly during the peak months of June, July and August.

 Swap Santorini for Croatia